holyketzer/activeadmin-ajax_filter/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/holyketzer/activeadmin-ajax_filter.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration.

 ## License